piskvorky/sqlitedict/README.rst

 .. _Downloads: https://pypi.python.org/pypi/sqlitedict
 .. _License: https://pypi.python.org/pypi/sqlitedict

-A lightweight wrapper around Python's sqlite3 database, with a dict-like interface and multi-thread access support:
+A lightweight wrapper around Python's sqlite3 database with a simple, Pythonic dict-like interface and support for multi-thread access:

 .. code-block:: python

   >>> from sqlitedict import SqliteDict
-  >>> mydict = SqliteDict('./my_db.sqlite', autocommit=True) as :
+  >>> mydict = SqliteDict('./my_db.sqlite', autocommit=True)
   >>> mydict['some_key'] = any_picklable_object
   >>> print mydict['some_key']  # prints the new value
   >>> for key, value in mydict.iteritems():